google/fuzzbench/docs/running-your-own-experiment/setting_up_a_google_cloud_project.md

 export PROJECT_NAME=<your-project-name>
 ```

-For the rest of this document, replace `$PROJECT_NAME` with the name of the
+For the rest of this page, replace `$PROJECT_NAME` with the name of the
 project you created.

 * [Install Google Cloud SDK](https://console.cloud.google.com/sdk/install).